Tayasal (archaeological site): San Bernabé

+The Colonial period in the Petén region of Guatemala began in 1697, when Spanish forces defeated the Itza ruler Kan Ek' at Nojpetén.
+Following the conquest, the Spanish reorganized the locals into mission communities around Lake Petén Itza to gain colonial control.
+One of the first colonial constructions was a church at Nuestra Señora de los Remedios y San Pablo, Laguna de Itza.
+The settlement was later developed into the modern city of Flores.

+By 1734, seventeen mission settlements had been established around the lake, including Mission San Bernabé, along with San Miguel, San Andrés, and San Jerónimo.
+The Spaniards established ranches throughout the region as well.
+While some migration occurred, many residents of these missions were locals and a part of the Maya population.
+Records link Kowoj and Mopan (Maya individuals) with settlements such as San Bernabé.
+Historical evidence and records link Kowoj and Mopan with settlements like San Bernabé, indicating that there could be limited to no movement from the other nearby sites and civilizations.

+Archaeological evidence suggests that most inhabitants of these missions came from nearby communities and other civilizations.
+Excavations at San Bernabé reveal the majority of the Maya population, while material remains also show cultural changes associated with colonial rule.

 Structure T29 was a platform measuring 23 by 23 m and has a height of 0.5 m.
 It was built in the Late Preclassic and was reused in the Postclassic.
 It continued in use into the colonial period, and excavators recovered a number of colonial artefacts around the structure, including a silver Spanish coin, probably a real, Maiolica pottery, a lead bullet.
 It is likely that the platform supported a colonial-period residence.

 Structure T30 was a circular structure in the northwestern portion of the site.
 It was elongated, measuring 23 m east-west by 18.7 m north-south, and stood 1 m high.
 It dates to the Preclassic, and served as the basal platform for four structures (denominated T-30a to T30d).

 Structure T30a is a circular platform measuring 5.17 m across, and standing 22 cm high.
 Its wall consists of three courses of soft limestone blocks, and its fill consists of a mix of soil and small stones.
 Recovered potsherds are dated to the Late Preclassic Chicanel Phase.
 A number of ritual deposits were excavated that date to the Late to Terminal Classic period, indicating continued use of the platform long after its construction.
 Although the majority of the building's fill was Late Preclassic, the fill on the east side was dated to the Terminal Classic.